mizoguche/approve-pr-with-image/README.md

-# LGTM Image Stocker
+# Approve Pull Request with image
-Chrome Extension for LGTM image.
+Chrome Extension to approve pull request with LGTM image.

 ## Installation
 TODO: Describe the installation process